 You made a live show from Kronborg Castle in Denmark.
 Are you incorporating more livestream sets into your future concerts?

 Yes, we have already talked about it when the first one was well-received by people.
 The pandemic time has taught us a great deal both for better and for worse.
-There was no such thing as “Online concerts” or livestreams prior 2020.
+There was no such thing as “online concerts” or live music streams prior to 2020.
 It’s a new way to reach out to more people who do not have the opportunity to see their artists live, or come to the concerts.
 It is good promotion at the same time.
 No one thought about this potential before the pandemic.

 Who is your dream artist to collaborate with and why?